mnissani786/SMART-MIRROR/README.md

 # Welcome to Reflective Assistant!

-By Kaeden Bryer, Christina Carvalho, Maria Echeverri Solis and Malik Issani
+By Kaeden Bryer, Christina Carvalho, Maria Echeverri Solis and Malik Issani For CSI2999 at Oakland University

-This is our group's sophomore project at Oakland University.
-Reflective Assistant is the software for a smart mirror which curates essential information for the user's morning.
+## About

+Reflective Assistant is a Raspberry Pi powered smart mirror that brings essential information to your bedside every morning.
+This includes current date, time, news, and weather data.
+Reflective Assistant is complete with a real time voice assistant named "Vivi" to navigate widgets and conduct real-time conversation, powered by Deepgram and Groq.
+Alternatively, Reflective Assistant is also controllable with Raspcontroller.
+Reflective Assistant is experimenting with compatibility with other Smart Home devices, and is currently compatible with: Govee Smart Lamp.

 ## How to Run!
 (Read this before running)